Emergency Dentist — Taylortown, NC

 Getting You Relief When It’s Most Needed

-Why Choose Olmsted Village Dental Care for Emergency Dentistry?
+Why Choose Olmsted Village Dental Care for Emergency Dental Care?

-Step one is to call us immediately and arrange for an emergency examination so we can figure out what treatments are needed to stop the problem before it grows worse.
-While you’re waiting for your appointment time, there are some steps you can take to control your pain and limit further damage.
+The first thing you should do in any dental emergency is call us immediately and schedule an appointment so we can figure out what treatments are needed to stop the problem before it grows worse.
+While you’re waiting for your visit, there are some steps you can take to control your pain and limit further damage.
 The steps you need to take for successful dental first aid depends on the kind of emergency you have; below are some common oral health issues and how they can be dealt with.

 Dental emergencies can strike without warning, and you can’t always avoid them.
 But there are steps you can take to protect your oral health, such as: